remance/Masendor/readme.md

 preparation and result screen, custom battle, improve the main menu, Battle of Megiddo, Battle of Mohács

-**0.6.4:** skill perform system, skill placement for both player and AI, AOE attack
+**0.6.4:** skill perform system, skill placement for both player and AI

-**0.6.5 - 0.6.7:** Leader command, hidden stat, stat effect battle ui, line of sight, start working on Battle of Mohács
+**0.6.5 - 0.6.7:** Leader command, reserve system, hidden stat, stat effect battle ui, line of sight, start working on Battle of Mohács

 **0.6.8 and 0.6.9:** random map generator and custom battle